October

 • The Reserve Bank of New Zealand has cut rates by 0.25%.

-• The Reserve Bank of Australia (RBA) is an outlier insisting “it is premature to be thinking about rate cuts”
+• The Reserve Bank of Australia (RBA) is an outlier insisting “it is premature to be thinking about rate cuts” and has signalled that interest rates will not be cut this year.

 • We need to remember that the RBA did not raise rates as high as many of its peers and today faces a more stubborn inflation problem.